Khatri01/RTK-UH-Optimization-Algorithms/README.md

 # RTK-UH-Optimization-Algorithms

-**"[An Ensemble Optimization of the RTK Unit Hydrograph]"**
+**"Ensemble Optimization for Calibrating RTK Unit Hydrographs"**

 ## Description

-This project provides the Python implementation of five metaheuristic algorithms used to calibrate the RTK unit hydrograph for a Rainfall derived inflow and infiltration assessment'].
+This project provides the Python implementation of five metaheuristic algorithms used to calibrate the RTK unit hydrograph for a Rainfall derived inflow and infiltration assessment.

 The algorithms implemented are: